18 Tips To Prepare Your Body For Pregnancy, According to a Pregnancy Coach

 That's right!
 Sex keeps the energy in your second chakra (reproductive area) moving and open.

-Some good ones are: yams, eggs, asparagus, almonds, salmon, leafy greens, organic grass-fed whole dairy.
+Some options I often recommend to clients are: yams, eggs, asparagus, almonds, salmon, leafy greens, and organic grass-fed whole dairy.

 When you count your cycle, always start on the first day of your period, which is Day 1.
 If you have a 28-day cycle, the fertile window is normally two weeks before your next suspected period, so that would be around day 14.

-21. Visit your doctor and get a full check up.
+18. Visit your doctor and get a full check-up.